|Skyros car rental|

 |The Greek Islands||Skyros HOME||Skyros Hotels||Skyros Sights||Skyros Beaches||Skyros Travel|

-A visit to the island of Skyros is still on my wish list.
+A visit to the island of Skyros had been on my wish list for a long time.
 One day I wanted to go, but on that day that I made my plan, the ferry company stopped going to the island.
-And so instead I just sailed by it and saw the shores without setting foot on it, but now I have booked a visit in May 2018.
-But still some information....
+And so instead I just sailed by it and saw the shores without setting foot on it, but now we finally visited the island May 2018.

 Skyros has always played an important role in history.
 In mythology it was the place where Achilles, the hero of the Trojan War, was hiding.
 He was dressed as a girl, but uncovered when Odysseus offered him a sword.
 His clothes fell off and everyone could see he was not a woman.
 Theseus, the hero that killed the Minotaur of Crete (a monster, half human half bull) was banned to the island and thrown off a cliff here by the king of Skyros, Lykomedes.
 Strangely enough for these two heroes there are no statues on the island of Skyros, but there is one for the English poet Rupert Brooke, who died here after he was bitten by a mosquito.
 The statue is not a portrait of Rupert Brooke himself but it depicts the "eternal poetry".
 His grave is located in Tris Boukis Bay, the former pirate bay in the southwest of the island, and his statue stands on the square Plateia Rupert Brooke, at the top of the Chora.
 The statue is controversial because it is (inexplicably) a nude.

 Skyros was once an Athenian colony island and primarily wealthy Athenians found their way to the island.
 During Byzantine times it was a place of exile for rich Byzantines.
 It was occupied by the Byzantines, Venetians and Turks, and now it is an important basis for the Greek navy and air force.